Bahrain Guide: What is VAT Audit?

 - Record any violation and prepare a report.

-For distance audit, the registered person will receive a request to produce additional information required from the NBR.
+For distance audit in Bahrain, the registered person will receive a request to produce additional information required from the NBR.
 The information asked must be submitted within a specified time period.

-For on-site audit, the NBR will inform the registered person of its visit in advance.
+For on-site audit in Bahrain, the NBR will inform the registered person of its visit in advance.
 This should allow sufficient time for the taxable person to prepare the relevant records and ensure that relevant employees are available.

-Unannounced tax audits may also take place notably for taxable persons who are suspected of tax evasion or other serious crimes.
+Unannounced tax audits in Bahrain may also take place notably for taxable persons who are suspected of tax evasion or other serious crimes.